Thomas N. Wheeler Farm: History

 Two years later, Thomas N. Wheeler died.
 Lawrence bought out Henry's interest for $1,200 and then sold it to their younger brother Stephen D. Wheeler for $4,000 ($ in contemporary dollars).
 The two brothers soon became embroiled in litigation with the New York and Harlem Railroad over the value of the land it wanted to take from them through eminent domain to complete its route from New York City to Albany.
 The railroad ultimately prevailed, with the Wheelers receiving less per acre than their neighbors, but won the right to have a bridge erected over the rock cut south of the tenant house and maintained in perpetuity by the railroad and its assigns.

 Stephen Wheeler moved back into the house after swapping land with his brother in 1859.
 This transfer reduced the lot around the house to its current 18 acre from what had at one time been 600 acre.
 When he died, his daughter sold her rights to the house to her brother Burnett.
 They mortgaged it in 1876 to Hiram Clark and his wife Mary.

-After the Blizzard of 1888 the rock cut filled up with snow, leading to a rail accident that killed five and took a week to clear.
+After the Blizzard of 1888, the rock cut filled up with snow, leading to a rail accident that killed five people and took a week to clear.
 One of the locomotive's cab roofs was used as an animal shelter in a nearby field.
 The houses were used to treat the wounded.
 Mary Wheeler defaulted on the mortgage and lost the house in 1897, taking it out of the Wheeler family after almost a century.